CHOOSING QUALITY OF LIFE

 Developmental disabilities are those that can be cognitive(reasoning and thinking), physical or both.
 These disabilities appear before the age of 22 and are likely to be lifelong.
 Some developmental disabilities are largely physical issues, such as Cerebral Palsy or Epilepsy.
 Some individuals may have a condition that includes a physical and intellectual disability.

-Your child may have a developmental disability if you notice any of the following:
+Your child may have a developmental disability if the exhibit any of the following:

 - Delay in meeting fundamental milestones (such as walking and talking)